tigressine/shellcuts/docs/README.rst

 shellcuts - directory shortcuts for your shell
 ----------------------------------------------

 Shellcuts  are  directory shortcuts for your shell.
-This program allows you to save locations as 'shellcuts' and then cut back to those locations with a single, short command.
-This program is inspired by Bashmarks and hopes to improve on Bashmarks_ by supporting more systems and shells.
+This program allows you to save locations in your filesystem and then cut back to those locations with a single, short command.
+This  program is  inspired  by  Bashmarks  and  hopes  to  improve on Bashmarks by supporting more systems and shells.
 Shellcuts includes the following features:

 - creates named shellcuts to any location in the filesystem
 - lists all saved shellcuts
 - deletes shellcuts by name
 - saves shellcuts on a per-user basis
-- Bashmarks syntax can be enabled for user comfort and familiarity
+- Bashmarks syntax is supported for user comfort and familiarity
 - supports Bash, Fish, and Zsh

 Planned features include:

 - tab completion
 - Csh, Korn shell support
-- installable via APT, DNF, Homebrew
-- local, non-administrator installs

 installation
 ------------